-The Sergeants School Seminar Program (SSSP)-EPME5500AZ-is a primary-level, fifteen week program for Marine sergeants.
-The curriculum for SSSP achieves the same learning outcomes as the resident Sergeants School delivered at the SNCO Academies.
-The SSSP builds upon the knowledge gained in the Sergeants School Distance Education Program (EPME5000) and provides Marine Corps sergeants with the knowledge and skill necessary to assume leadership roles of greater responsibility.
-The goal of the SSDEP is to enable Marine sergeants to serve as ethical leaders, professional warfighters, critical thinkers, and sound decision makers.
+The Sergeants School Seminar Program (SSSP)-EPME5500AZ-is a primary-level, fifteenweek program for Marine sergeants.
+The SSSP is derived from and parallel to the College of Enlisted Military Education curriculum for the resident Sergeants School delivered at the SNCO Academies.
+The SSSP builds upon the knowledge gained in the Sergeants Course Distance Education Program (EPME5000AA) and provides Marine Corps sergeants with the knowledge and skill necessary to assume leadership roles of greater responsibility.
+The goal of the SCSDEP is to enable Marine sergeants to serve as ethical leaders, professional warfighters, critical thinkers, and sound decision makers.